haacked/haacked.com/_posts/archived/2008-04-18-dynamic-language-dsl-vs-xml-configuration.aspx.markdown

 ---
 layout: post
-title: "Dynamic Language DSL vs Xml Configuration"
+title: Dynamic Language DSL vs Xml Configuration
 date: 2008-04-18 -0800
 comments: true
 disqus_identifier: 18477
-categories: [code]
+categories:
+- code
+redirect_from: "/archive/2008/04/17/dynamic-language-dsl-vs-xml-configuration.aspx/"
 ---

 *Disclaimer: My opinions only, not anyone else’s.
 Nothing official here.
 I shouldn’t have to say this, but past history suggests I should.
 P.S.
 I’m not an expert on DSLs and Dynamic Languages ;)*